publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2B/m__us_usc_t15_s78t–1.md

         (1) __Contemporaneous trading actions limited to profit gained or loss avoided__

-            The total amount of damages imposed under subsection (a) of this section shall not exceed the profit gained or loss avoided in the transaction or transactions that are the subject of the violation.
+            The total amount of damages imposed under subsection (a) shall not exceed the profit gained or loss avoided in the transaction or transactions that are the subject of the violation.

         (2) __Offsetting disgorgements against liability__

-            The total amount of damages imposed against any person under subsection (a) of this section shall be diminished by the amounts, if any, that such person may be required to disgorge, pursuant to a court order obtained at the instance of the Commission, in a proceeding brought under [section 78u(d) of this title][/us/usc/t15/s78u/d] relating to the same transaction or transactions.
+            The total amount of damages imposed against any person under subsection (a) shall be diminished by the amounts, if any, that such person may be required to disgorge, pursuant to a court order obtained at the instance of the Commission, in a proceeding brought under [section 78u(d) of this title][/us/usc/t15/s78u/d] relating to the same transaction or transactions.

         (3) __Controlling person liability__